LiquidCats/g2fa/README.md

 # PHP Google 2FA and TOTP

+This repository was inspired by https://github.com/antonioribeiro/google2fa

-This repository contains three PHP classes designed for generating and verifying Time-Based One-Time Passwords (TOTP) according to the RFC 6238 standard.
+It contains three PHP classes designed for generating and verifying Time-Based One-Time Passwords (TOTP) according to the RFC 6238 standard.
 These classes are part of the LiquidCats\G2FA namespace and offer functionality for secret key generation, TOTP generation, and TOTP verification.

 ## Installation